poncellat/poncellat.github.io/content/Blog/k8s/k8s-horizontal-pod-autoscaling-hpa.md

 php-apache-7495ff8f5b-gt8r8   1m           31Mi
 ```

-If it is installed properly you will see the output about the CPU, memory metrics as shown above.
+If it is installed properly you will see the output about the CPU, and memory metrics as shown above.

 ### Create the Horizontal Pod AutoScaler